INS Tabar: Design and performance

+Equipment

 Armament

 The surface-to-air weapons systems include one single-rail MS-196 launcher that can launch the long range Shtil-1 (NATO: SA-17) surface-to-air missile.
 Eight Igla-1E (NATO: SA-16) portable air defence missiles are on board for short-range threats.
 INS Tabar became the third Indian warship to incorporate an eight cell KBSM 3S-14NE Vertical Launcher and was the first to upload the new Indian/Russian designed missile, the supersonic BrahMos PJ-10 ASCM (anti-sub/ship/surface cruise missile).
 INS Tabar's VLS can launch the Indian designed 3M-54E Klub-N (NATO: SS-N-27) subsonic ASCM.
 INS Tabar has one 100 mm A-190 (E) Dual Purpose Gun mount for surface and air targets.
 Its rate of fire is 60 rounds a minute at a range of 15 km.

 Two Kashtan Air Defence Gun/Missile mounts are INS Tabar's Close-In Weapons System (CIWS).
 The Kashtan CIWS has two GSh-30k 30 mm Gatling guns per mount firing 5,000 rounds a minute, along with eight 9M-311 Grison missiles (NATO: SA-N-11) with a range of 8 km.
 There are 64 Grison reloads (32 each mount) with a package of four missile taking less than two minutes to load.
 Forward of INS Tabar's bridge and aft of the VLS is one 12-round RBU-6000 anti-submarine warfare rocket launch that can fire either Splav-90R rockets or RGB-60 depth charges.
 Two pairs of fixed 533 mm DTA-53 torpedo tubes are located port and starboard midships.
 Both can launch either SET-65E anti-sub and 53-65KE anti-ship torpedoes.